 |Roberto Delgadoemail@example.com||(703) 292-2397||W7246|

-16-595 Program Solicitation
+21-526 Program Solicitation

 Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 19-1), is effective for proposals submitted, or due, on or after February 25, 2019.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 19-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 22-1), is effective for proposals submitted, or due, on or after October 4, 2021.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 22-1 may apply to proposals submitted in response to this funding opportunity.

-Proposals that involve process study, model developments, or short-term deployments may be suited to other NSF Arctic programs.
-Prospective PIs should contact the relevant Program Officer to discuss the project to determine if it is within AON Program scope.
-All AON projects must conform to the Office of Polar Programs Data Policy.
-AON data are considered to be community data and not subject to any embargo period.
+Proposals that involve process study, model developments, or short-term deployments may be suited to other NSF Arctic programs, and proposed research tackling convergence scientific challenges may be appropriate for the NSF Navigating the New Arctic Big Idea.
+Prospective PIs should contact the Program Director to discuss the project and determine if it is within the AON Program scope.
+All AON projects must conform to the Office of Polar Programs Data Management and Data Reporting Requirements (NSF 16-055).
+AON data are considered community data and not subject to any embargo period.
 Rapid release of data via a national data center is a requirement for AON projects.
-There are exceptions for social sciences data, data involving Indigenous or local knowledge, and cases where data release might cause harm.
-Proposals must include a data and information management plan that describes how free and rapid access to quality-controlled and fully-documented data and information by all researchers, and others, will be achieved during the course of the award, e.g., via a project website and/or a recognized data repository.
-Proposers should be aware that posting graphs on a website is not sufficient.
-The plan must include transfer of all data to a recognized data repository by the conclusion of the award.
+There are exceptions for social sciences data, data involving Indigenous or traditional ecological knowledge, and cases where data release might cause harm.
+Proposals must include a data and information management plan that describes how access to quality-controlled data and information will be achieved during the award period.
+Proposers should be aware that posting figures and tables on a website is not sufficient.
+The data management plan must include transfer of all data to a recognized data repository by the conclusion of the award.